oakes/tag-soup/README.md

 You can include this library in your project dependencies using the version number in the badge above.

 To experiment with this library in a REPL, you can use [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools).
 In this directory, run `clj` to start a Clojure REPL, or `clj -m cljs.repl.node` to start a ClojureScript REPL.
+When the REPL is up, enter the main namespace with `(doto 'tag-soup.core require in-ns)`.

 ## Licensing